EU Licensed4.8/5

 Frequently Asked Questions

-How quickly does aciclovir work for cold sores and genital herpes?
+How quickly does aciclovir work for cold sores?

-Can I take aciclovir every day to prevent herpes outbreaks?
+Can I take aciclovir long-term for herpes suppression?

 Medically Reviewed